Battle of the Frigidus: Battle

 It is uncertain exactly where the battle took place.
-Though it has been claimed that the location of the battle should be sought in the Upper Isonzo Valley, it has mostly been placed somewhere in the Vipacco Valley.
-Whereas the "Frigidus" has been usually considered to be the Vipacco river or Hubelj creek and the battle to take place near Vrhpolje, recent research suggests that it actually took place some kilometers away, between Col and Sanabor in the so called Door to Roman Italia.
+Though it has been claimed that the location of the battle should be sought in the Upper Isonzo Valley, it has mostly been placed somewhere in the Vipava Valley.
+Whereas the "Frigidus" has been usually considered to be the Vipava river or Hubelj creek and the battle to take place near Vrhpolje, recent research suggests that it actually took place some kilometers away, between Col and Sanabor in the so called Door to Roman Italia.

-Before the battle, Eugenius and Arbogast placed a statue of Jupiter on the edge of the battlefield, and had applied images of Hercules on the army banners.
-This way they hoped to repeat the victories of Rome in earlier days, when it had always relied on the old gods for support in battle.
-On the first day of battle the old gods seemed to be winning.
-Theodosius attacked almost immediately, having undertaken little to no prior reconnaissance of the field of battle.
+On the first day of battle Theodosius attacked almost immediately, having undertaken little to no prior reconnaissance of the field of battle.
 He committed his Gothic allies to action first, perhaps hoping to thin their ranks through attrition and lessen their potential threat to the Empire.
 The Eastern army's headlong attack resulted in heavy casualties but little gain: 10,000 of the Gothic auxiliaries are reported to have been slain, and the Georgian general Bacurius was among the dead.

 Day's end saw Eugenius celebrating his troops' successful defense of their position while Arbogast sent out detachments to close off the mountain passes behind Theodosius's forces.

 After a sleepless night, Theodosius was cheered by the news that the men Arbogast had sent to bottle him up in the valley intended to desert to his side.
 Buoyed by this favorable development, Theodosius' men attacked once again.
 This time nature was on their side as a fierce tempest—apparently the bora, a regular occurrence in the region—blew along the valley from the east.

 Other stories tell of Theodosius praying to God for a storm, which God subsequently granted.

 The high winds blew clouds of dust into the faces of the Western troops (legend also says that the fierce winds even blew the Western troops' own arrows back at them).
 Buffeted by the winds, Arbogast's lines broke and Theodosius gained the decisive victory that the Egyptian monk had prophesied.

 In the aftermath, Eugenius was captured and brought before the emperor.
 His pleas for mercy went unanswered and he was beheaded.
 Arbogast escaped the defeat and fled into the mountains, but after a few days' wandering, he concluded escape was impossible and committed suicide.